BrowserBox/BrowserBox/README.md

 ### Licensing Summary

-BrowserBox Pro offers flexible licensing options to cater to different usage scenarios.
+BrowserBox offers flexible licensing options to cater to different usage scenarios.
 As previously mentioned, BBPro software is available for free for non-commercial use under the PolyForm NonCommercial license.
-This allows individuals and non-profit organizations to enjoy the benefits of BrowserBox Pro without any licensing fees when using the software without any participation in or anticipation of commercial application.
+This allows individuals and non-profit organizations to enjoy the benefits of BrowserBox without any licensing fees when using the software without any participation in or anticipation of commercial application.
 The PolyForm NonCommercial license ensures that the software is used strictly for non-commercial purposes.

-Whether it's for non-commercial or commercial purposes, BrowserBox Pro provides a range of licensing options to accommodate different user needs and ensure a secure and powerful browsing experience.
+Whether it's for non-commercial or commercial purposes, BrowserBox provides a range of licensing options to accommodate different user needs and ensure a secure and powerful browsing experience.

 -----

 ## Pricing

-See [our website](https://dosyago.com) and [our GumRoad](https://dosy.gumroad.com) for accurate latest pricing or [reach out to us](mailto:sales@dosyago.com?subject=Pricing), but here is a summary below:
+See [our website](https://dosyago.com) for accurate latest pricing or [reach out to us](mailto:sales@dosyago.com?subject=Pricing), but here is a summary below:

 | License Type | Quantity | Price Per Unit/Pack | Includes |
 | :----------: | :------: | :-----------------: | :------ |